Health Professions and Occupations Act

 - Changes in regulatory language, including referring to “licensees” instead of “registrants.”

 CHCPBC is drafting and seeking feedback on new College Bylaws that reflect these and other changes under the HPOA.
-Six full parts of the draft bylaws, and overviews, have been posted for consultation.
-Additional parts of the draft bylaws will be posted June 15, 2025.
-The posting date is subject to change.
+Full parts of the draft bylaws, and overviews, have been posted for consultation.
+Additional parts of the draft bylaws will be posted on a date to be determined.

-The HPOA establishes the independent Office of the Superintendent of Health Profession and Occupation Oversight (OSHPO).
-The Superintendent’s Office, which is accountable to the HPOA, will oversee health profession regulatory colleges and ensure they act within their mandate.
-The Superintendent will:
+The HPOA establishes the independent Health Professions and Occupations Regulatory Oversight Office (HPOROO).
+The HPOROO, which is accountable to the HPOA, will oversee BC health profession regulatory colleges and ensure they act within their mandate.
+The office will:

 - Make recommendations to the BC Minister of Health on board appointments for the colleges;